 Welcome to this Magoosh ACT lesson on the science content you need to know for the ACT Science test.
 The short answer to the question of how much science you need to know for this exam is not much which sounds strange for a test called a Science test, but.
 Unlike the English and math sections of the ACT, it would be a lot more difficult for the ACT.
-Show Transcript
+Read full transcript

 To create a section testing what knowledge students are supposed to have learned in science in school because that can vary widely.
 So instead, the Science Section focuses primarily on the skills that you need to analyze scientific situations and results.
 Such as how to read charts and graphs, and how to draw inferences from data but, this doesn't mean that having a strong grasp on science won't help you.